more-cars/rest-api/README.md

 * run `npm run minikube:stop` to stop the minikube cluster
     * can also be achieved by aborting the `minikube:start` terminal (`ctrl` + `c` or `command` + `c`)
 * run `npm run minikube:delete` to destroy the minikube cluster
-    * a new one can be created with `npm run minikube:start`
-    * changes to the memory or cpu settings require a "delete"
+    * changes to the memory or cpu settings require a "delete" (a restart is not sufficient)
+    * a new cluster can be created with `npm run minikube:start`
+        * the IP addresses of all services will change (starting and stopping preserves the IP addresses)

 ### Start application

 * make sure the minikube cluster is running (see [Minikube](#minikube-local-dev-cluster) section)
 * run `npm run docker:build-image` to crate a docker image of the application
-    * the image will be built with the code that is currently on the disk
+    * the image will be built based on the code that is currently on the disk (not what is checked in)
 * run `npm run docker:tag-image:dev` to mark this image as a (temporary) dev version
 * run `npm run minikube:import-dev-image` to push the image into the minikube cluster
 * run `npm run minikube:deploy:dev` to deploy and start the application